Dark Spots on Hands: Complete Treatment Guide

 Yes, hand SPF is essential and the most overlooked step in brightening routines.
 Apply SPF 30+ broad-spectrum to hands every morning.

-Without consistent sun protection, UV exposure darkens existing spots and creates new ones, undoing all your treatment progress.
+Without consistent sun protection, UV exposure darkens existing spots and creates new ones.

 Can I use the same products on my hands as my face?

-Yes—face products work on hands, and hand skin often tolerates stronger concentrations because it's less sensitive.
+Yes — face products work on hands, and hand skin often tolerates stronger amounts because it is less sensitive.

 Apply leftover serum, vitamin C, and SPF to the backs of your hands as part of your routine.